PennyLaneAI/pennylane/doc/quickstart/intro.rst

 Quantum gradients
 -----------------

-The gradient of the `QNodes` from above can be computed as follows:
+The gradient of the different `QNodes` defined previously can be computed as follows:

 .. code-block:: python